nicolenwd/wheregotcovid/README.md

 ## Code
 Key elements of the code:
 - *preprocessing.R* – an R script that cleans the extracted data and geocodes addresses to obtain coordinates used to map the locations in the app.
-The output files are saved in the *input_data* folder.
 - *map.R* – an R script that creates leaflet maps of the places visited by COVID19 cases.
 - *app.R* - an R script used to render the Shiny app.
-- *input_data* - a folder containing data on public places visited by COVID19 cases.

 ## Author
 Nicole Neo, [nicolenwd](https://github.com/nicolenwd)